 The largest water system is the Aguarico River, which feeds on the Cuyabeno, Puarya, Sábalo, Sacundo Grande, Juanillas and Guepi rivers.
 The great Aguarico extends through the canton carrying its waters to the Amazon.

-Cuyabeno is an interesting canton for ecotourism; it offers jungle tourism, to sale of crafts in a house-museum.
+Cuyabeno is an interesting canton for ecotourism; it offers jungle tourism, and offers crafts in a house-museum.
 It is a highly organized canton and is ready to guide you through its paths in the forest.

 The Cuyabeno Fauna Production Reserve is a place with great biodiversity, home to one of the largest concentrations of wildlife, both in flora and fauna.
 A complex system of rainy formations, 14 lagoons, rivers and a tropical forest that make the 603,000 hectares a record in terms of the highest levels of biodiversity in the world.